Gentium: Gentium Plus

+Gentium 7

+Gentium version 7, released in June 2025, was a major update, unifying Gentium Plus, Gentium Basic and Gentium Book into a single set of fonts.
+The unified Gentium now has five font weights, with the Gentium Book regular and bold weights continued as Gentium medium and Gentium extra-bold.
+(Also available is semi-bold.)
+Kerning was expanded from Gentium Basic, primarily for IPA letters with hooks; it is expansive but applies to large sets of characters rather than to individual characters.
+The spacing of IPA tie bars was adjusted for ascenders and descenders – or the lack thereof – but in the case of the under-tie, this does not work with letters where diacritics tuck up behind the descender, namely p, q, y and letters with a retroflex hook.
+The 9-pitch intonation contours were removed from the PUA.
+The line spacing was changed to be intermediate between those of Gentium Plus and Gentium Compact.
+The internal naming was also changed so that Gentium 6.2 and Gentium 7 could be installed on the same system, as converting a document from Gentium 6.2 to Gentium 7 would cause repagination due to the difference in line spacing and the introduction of kerning.

-Custom character variants
+Character variants

 Variant forms of many characters can be chosen in the word-processor.
 For example, for primer-style 'a' and 'g', append ss01=1 to the name of the font in the font-selection window.
 (Features are appended with a colon and linked with an ampersand – see images at right.)
-Alternatively, customized versions of the fonts can be created with TypeTuner, prior to download, that have those forms preset.

-Features that may be chosen include small capitals, primer-style 'a' and 'g', roman-style 'a' and 'g' in italic typeface, variant forms of capital 'Ŋ', large modifier letter apostrophe and saltillo, Vietnamese-style diacritics, Serbian-style italics (in Cyrillic), staveless tone letters, and automatic fractions.
+Features that may be chosen include small capitals, primer-style 'a' and 'g', roman-style 'a' and 'g' in italic typeface, variant forms of capital 'Ŋ', large modifier letter apostrophe and saltillo, Vietnamese-style diacritics, Serbian-style italics (in Cyrillic), staveless tone letters and old-style digits.
+Small capitals, superscript and subscript are also available; they display better than HTML formatting and are distinct from the fractions triggered by the fraction slash U+2044.

+For version 6,2 and earlier, customized versions of the fonts that have these features preset can be created prior to download.

 Open source development

-The ongoing development of the font welcomes contributions from its users.
+The ongoing development of the font welcomes requests and contributions from its users.

 Gentium was released under the Open Font License on November 28, 2005.
-Older typefaces that support the same character inventory, and also released under the OFL, are Charis SIL and Doulos SIL.
+Older serif typefaces that support the same character inventory, and also released under the OFL, are Charis SIL and Doulos SIL.